huggingface/blog/t2i-sdxl-adapters.md

 1. Condition images are first prepared into the appropriate *control image* format.
 2. The *control image* and *prompt* are passed to the `[StableDiffusionXLAdapterPipeline](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/t2i_adapter/pipeline_stable_diffusion_xl_adapter.py#L125)`.

 Let's have a look at a simple example using the [Lineart Adapter](https://huggingface.co/TencentARC/t2i-adapter-lineart-sdxl-1.0).
-We start by initializing the T2I Adapter pipeline for SDXL and the lineart detector.
+We start by initializing the T2I-Adapter pipeline for SDXL and the lineart detector.

 ```python
 import torch